jagadeesh2318/CometAgent/README.md

-# CometAgent - Agentic Trading Signal Generator
+# CometAgent - Perplexity Comet Trading Signal Generator

 An intelligent trading signal generator that analyzes stocks and cryptocurrencies using technical analysis, news sentiment, and social media sentiment to produce actionable trading recommendations.
-The application generates browser-automation prompts specifically designed for AI agents like Perplexity Comet and ChatGPT Atlas to execute trades on popular brokerage platforms.
+The application generates browser-automation prompts specifically optimized for Perplexity Comet browser to execute trades on popular brokerage platforms.

 ## Overview